purvitrivedi/search-and-play/README.md

 We found 4 queries that we could use on our app:

-By default the API would give 50 results, so we added <code>limit=200</code> in the url as that is the maximum amount of results it can give us.
+By default the API would give 50 results, so we added <code>limit=200</code> in the URL as that is the maximum amount of results it can give us.

 <img src="src/assets/insomnia.png" alt="insomnia" />